|Home Rules Schedule Results Points Photos Sponsors FAQ Track Info Forum|

 2. All cars and trucks shall have a minimum wheelbase of 84 inches.
 Maximum wheelbase 112 inches.

-3. Body must remain completely stock.
+3. Body sides, hood and trunk deck may be made of aluminum but MUST appear as stock appearing as possible.
 Must have factory stock firewalls and floor pans.
 All openings in firewalls and floor pans must be sealed.
 Interiors may be enclosed similar to modified or late models.

 4. Fender wells may be removed.
 Trimming of fenders allowed for tire clearance only.
 Truck bed floors may be removed, but top of bed must be covered and cover must be securely fastened.